 Our teaching programmes continue to attract the best students from all over the world - our undergraduate minimum admission criteria is A*A*A - and we are responding to calls from industry and opportunities to offer specialisms in exciting growth areas.

-We have also seen the first graduates from our MSc degree in Advanced Aeronautics, which specializes on the green technologies that are at the core of today's aerospace engineering.
+We have also seen the first graduates from our MSc degree in Advanced Aeronautics, which specialises on the green technologies that are at the core of today's aerospace engineering.

 Imperial Aeronautics has played a central role in two major UK events in aerodynamics and fluid mechanics in recent years: one of only two EPSRC Centres for Doctoral Training in the UK in the broad area of Fluid Mechanics has been awarded to Imperial, while the National Wind Tunnel Facility was inaugurated in early 2014.
 Both are led by the Department of Aeronautics and involve collaborations with many industrial partners.